Jeremy Hunt doesn’t rule out standing in a future Tory leadership race

 “At the very same time, Boris was ordering 400 million doses of vaccines without actually knowing if they would work.

-“And that meant that we had the best vaccine programme and the MHRA approved vaccines before any other regulator in the world.
-Unfortunately it’s one of those things it’s impossible to give a clean view on”.
+“And that meant that we had the best vaccine programme and the MHRA-approved vaccines before any other regulator in the world.
+Unfortunately it’s one of those things it’s impossible to give a clean view on.”

 Register for free to continue reading